wilkie/blog/posts/reuleaux-selectors.md

 service.
 A textfield, beyond influencing self-pigeonholing, is difficult to quantify as a mathematical value.
 You could limit the choices to a tagged dropdown, [which has been proposed](http://www.sarahdopp.com/blog/2010/designing-a-better-drop-down-menu-for-gender/), however, you would then have to manually assign weights in order to determine how far away one gender is from another.

-We need a field that can both provide a wealth of gender options that can represent the gender spectrum (qualification) *and* a field that produces values that can be easily compared with one another (quantification).
+While the textfield is still invaluable and it is very apt to recommend it (perhaps in conjunction to our proposal), we need a field that can both provide a wealth of gender options that can represent the gender spectrum (qualification) *and* a field that produces values that can be easily compared with one another (quantification).

 ## The selectors